 Although your doctor should give you the information you need to make informed decisions, you can also do your own research.
 This might help you find other options that you can suggest or ask about.
 For example, you can:

 - Look for information that is trustworthy and reliable.
 One way to do this is to look for information that has the Information Standard quality mark, which looks like this:

 - Speak to other people with similar experiences and ask what they found helpful.
-You may want to do this through an online forum, like Elefriends or HealthTalk, or by finding a peer support group (See our information on finding peer support or ring the Mind’s Infoline who can help you work out what’s available in your area).
+You may want to do this through an online forum, such as Elefriends or HealthTalk, or by finding a peer support group (See our information on finding peer support or ring the Mind’s Infoline who can help you work out what’s available in your area).

 - Search online for blogs or videos from people who’ve had similar experiences.
 If you’d like some help doing this safely, see our pages on staying safe online.